gasduster99/sppComp/try1/try1_2.md

 -->

 Estimating model (M4) in a Bayesain way gives access to the full posterior distribution of all of the parameters of the model.
-It is useful to emphasise that in the Bayesain setting these parameters are themselves full distributions, and they are typically handeled as a large number of samples from the joint posterior distribution of the parameters.
+It is useful to emphasize that in the Bayesian setting, these parameters have full distributions, and they are typically handeled as a large number of samples from the joint posterior distribution of the parameters.
 Once the posterior sampling is complete, this simplifies parameter mean and variance estimation